D4ddy-LiLd4rk/streamloots-events/README.md

 > Simplifies subscribing Streamloots-Events with TypeScript

-This package makes it easier to listen for Streamloots-Events such as card redemptions using TypeScript.
-It wraps the popular web-request package, extending it with an interface for Streamloots.
+This package makes it easier to listen for Streamloots-Events such as card redemptions using [TypeScript](http://www.typescriptlang.org/).
+It wraps the popular [web-request](https://www.npmjs.com/package/web-request) package, extending it with an interface for [Streamloots](https://www.streamloots.com/).

+> Disclaimer: This is not an official supported API of Streamloots!
+This is more of a clever workaround.

 ## Examples